monogon-dev/NetMeta/README.md

     apt install -y protobuf-compiler jq gcc

 SELinux has to be disabled for volume mounts to work properly since there's no SELinux support in CRI (https://github.com/leoluk/NetMeta/issues/27).
-There's is no substantial advantage to SELinux on a single-purpose host, since individual services are already sandboxed by the container runtime.
+There's no substantial advantage to SELinux on a single-purpose host, since individual services are already sandboxed by the container runtime.
 There are, however, open PRs upstream that will add SELinux compatibility in the future.